Warning: Intense cookie cravings may take over your brain after reading this post.

 These salty peanut butter cookies have a double dose of peanut butter (thanks to chopped peanuts) and they’re topped with flaky sea salt.
 You don’t want to miss out on these!

-Be sure to check out our top cake recipes (and decorating tips) for more delicious, sugary content.
+Be sure to check out our easy no-bake dessert recipes for more delicious, sugary content.